zamacraig/data-engineering-assessment/Readme.md

 - All data input, storage, and output should be in UTF-8.
 Expect multi-byte characters in the data.
 - The MySQL database storage is ephemeral; it will not persist, so make sure all schema and data queries are repeatable.
 - You may find it easier to work with a subset of the data when developing your ingest.

-## Pairing activity at your interview

-We will spend 90 minutes at your interview pairing with you.
-This will include:

-- Looking at your current code and solution.
-- Modifying your output code, to add several new output files containing different subsets of the data.
-Be prepared to make different queries of the database, to manipulate data in your programme code, and to output data to disk as JSON and CSV files.

 ## Notes on using the images in the git repo